Medoceo

 22 / 22

-22. Which of the following events does not occur during the process of mitosis?
+22. Which of the following is the smallest living structural unit of the body?

 Enter email address to receive exam results with explanations.
 This is the sole reason for taking your email address, and it is not mandatory to provide it.